JamesByers/ESP8266_Alexa_to_IR/README.md

 ##### The implementation described here controls a radiant heater which comes with an IR remote.
 This repository contains two code sections
 1. [alexa_ir_controller](/alexa_ir_controller) (transmitter) - Circuit and code to use an ESP8266 to recieve Alexa commands and then issue the corresponding IR commands through an IR LED
-2. [ir_receiver](/ir_receiver) - Circuit and code to detect the IR command signals sent from an IR remote
+2. [ir_receiver](/ir_receiver) - Code to detect the IR command signals sent from an IR remote using a IR reciever part

 ##### See the controller in action: